Marriage Troubles Quiz: Grow Together, Not Apart.

 Every marriage faces challenges—some big, some small—but knowing when to check in on your relationship’s health can be the difference between growth and heartbreak.

-I’m Oliver Drakeford, a licensed Couples Therapist and Relationship Coach, and I designed this quiz to help partners understand where they stand and what steps can lead to deeper connection.
+I’m Oliver Drakeford, a licensed Couples Therapist and Relationship Coach, and I designed this quiz to help partners understand where they stand and what steps can lead to deeper connection and more emotional intimacy.

 Research—and my professional experience—show that couples who regularly assess their relationship are 70% more likely to maintain higher happiness and emotional intimacy.
 Taking this Marriage Trouble Quiz isn’t just about identifying problems; it’s about gaining clarity, insight, and hope.